History of the National Hockey League (1992–2017)

-Manon Rhéaume became the first female player in the NHL when she suited up for the Lightning in a 1992 pre-season game.
-Wayne Gretzky passed Gordie Howe as the NHL's all-time leading scorer in 1994 when he scored his 802nd career goal.
-Mario Lemieux overcame Hodgkin's lymphoma to finish his NHL career with more than 1,700 points and two championships, and now owns the Pittsburgh Penguins.
-Today's NHL is led by arguably its three biggest young stars: Sidney Crosby of the Pittsburgh Penguins, Alexander Ovechkin of the Washington Capitals, and Connor McDavid of the Edmonton Oilers.

-The Canada Cup gave way to the World Cup of Hockey in 1996, while NHL players first competed in the 1998 Winter Olympics.
+Internationally, the Canada Cup gave way to the World Cup of Hockey in 1996, while NHL players first competed in the 1998 Winter Olympics.
 To promote itself worldwide, the NHL played regular season games in Japan in 1996, and throughout Europe since 2007.
 The league played its first outdoor regular season game between the Canadiens and the host Edmonton Oilers in 2003 and which led to the creation of three series of outdoor games: the Heritage Classic, Winter Classic and Stadium Series.

 Increased use of defence-focused systems contributed to decreased scoring in the late 1990s, leading some to argue that the NHL's talent pool had been diluted by the 1990 expansion plan.
 The league has attempted several times to alter its rules to increase scoring.
 It began awarding teams a single point for losing in overtime in 1999, hoping to reduce the number of tie games.
 In 2005, ties were eliminated altogether as the penalty shootout was introduced to ensure that all games have a winner.